sneakinhysteria/EarFix/docs/USER_GUIDE.md

 ### Headphone Correction (Top Section)

+EarFix includes headphone-specific EQ correction to compensate for your headphones' frequency response, based on measurements from the [AutoEQ](https://github.com/jaakkopasanen/AutoEq) project and [oratory1990](https://www.reddit.com/r/oratory1990/).

-- **Headphone Selector**: Choose your headphone model from the dropdown (sourced from oratory1990/over-ear database)
+- **Headphone Selector**: Choose your headphone model from the dropdown
 - **Enable Toggle**: Turn headphone EQ correction on/off
 - **Refresh**: Reload the headphone profiles